bulkan/risposta/README.md

 Functions from [caolan/async](github.com/caolan/async) implemented using promises.

-_risposta_ uses the popular Promise implementation from [Q](github.com/kriskowal/q) and the new [faster](http://spion.github.io/posts/why-i-am-switching-to-promises.html) Promise library [bluebird](https://github.com/petkaantonov/bluebird).
+Internally  _risposta_ uses the popular Promise implementation [Q](github.com/kriskowal/q) and the new [faster](http://spion.github.io/posts/why-i-am-switching-to-promises.html) Promise library [bluebird](https://github.com/petkaantonov/bluebird).

-Most of the code is based off this [gist](https://gist.github.com/wavded/6116786) by @wavdad though _risposta_ is on feature parity with async.js.
+The inital code for _risposta_ is based off this [gist](https://gist.github.com/wavded/6116786) by @wavdad though _risposta_ is feature complete with async.js.
 For example the implemenation of `async.series` & `async.parallel` by @wavdad does not support the ability to pass in a object containing task functions as properties.

+The tests for _risposta_ is actually the [nodeunit](https://github.com/caolan/async/blob/master/test/test-async.js) tests from async converted to Mocha and promisified.

+## Usage

+Install it via;

     npm install risposta

-## Usage

-First load in the async;

 ```javascript
 /** This will initilize the bluebird implementation of async